 Reflections From A Jew At A Mock-Jewish Restaurant

 At the Golden Rose restaurant in Lviv, Ukraine, your non-Jewish host and servers will do their utmost to surround you with purportedly Jewish touches.
-You'll be greeted with a wan "Shalom" as you enter, a waiter will sometimes appear in peyes (Jewish sidelocks) and kippah (head covering), and you'll be invited to haggle for your check.
+You'll be greeted with a wan "Shalom" as you enter, a waiter will sometimes appear in peyot (Jewish sidelocks) and kippah (head covering), and you'll be invited to haggle over your check.

 It may seem odd that I decided to visit this restaurant on a recent trip to explore some of my family's roots.
 I expected to feel offended by its caricatures of Jews, and, by extension, myself.
 But the Golden Rose turned out to be more complex than it first appeared.
 In fact, this whole trip was a complex undertaking.

 According to my family's Ukrainian guide, Alex Dunai, the two main reasons people give for visiting the decimated Jewish towns of their ancestors in Eastern Europe are curiosity and a desire to pay respects.
 I'm not sure I was clear on my motivations when I got the idea for the trip a year ago.
-There was curiosity, for sure, to see if I'd feel a bond with my place of ancestry.
-But it seems now that the stop at the Golden Rose was also an urge — however naive, privileged and ultimately impossible — to see if I could feel what it is to experience racism or discrimination in a country with a history of animus against people like me.
+There was curiosity, for sure, to see whether I would feel a bond with my place of ancestry.
+But it seems now that the stop at the Golden Rose was also an urge — however naive, privileged and ultimately impossible — to see whether I could feel what it is to experience racism or discrimination in a country with a history of animus against people like me.
 Perhaps, I thought, I might be able to empathize more deeply with those currently experiencing it.

-While I was born in Los Angeles, both my father's parents were from this part of the world — my grandmother, Dora, from a small town north of Warsaw called Kolno, and my grandfather, Jacob, from an even smaller village called Glinyany, a bit east of Lviv (it used to be part of Poland, though now it's in Ukraine).
+I was born in Los Angeles, but both of my father's parents were from this part of the world — my grandmother, Dora, from a small town north of Warsaw, Poland, called Kolno and my grandfather, Jacob, from an even smaller village called Glinyany, a bit east of Lviv (it used to be part of Poland, though now it's in Ukraine).
 Both left with their families for Mexico, where they were warmly welcomed, before World War II.
-Neither of my grandparents, nor their parents, spoke Polish again after they left.
+Neither of my grandparents nor their parents spoke Polish after they left.
 Most of my grandparents' lives were lived in Mexico City; my father and his siblings were born there.
 My dad had never been to his parents' place of birth before this trip.

 In Europe, my immediate family escaped the worst of Jewish persecution.
 Still, my grandfather had stories of cruelty to share from before the Nazis arrived, and it seems likely that my grandparents' extended families were killed or harassed when the war started.
 In the Janowska concentration camp, at least 100,000 Jews from Lviv and surrounding areas died between 1941 and 1943.
 More than 20 synagogues in Lviv were destroyed.
 Today, only a tiny remnant of the once vibrant Jewish community, which had flourished since at least the 15th century, survives: one active synagogue, a handful of families.
-And around the corner from one of those ravaged synagogues, there's The Golden Rose.
+And around the corner from one of those ravaged synagogues, there's the Golden Rose.

 On the day of our visit, our host and server explained the rules — the menu had no prices; instead, we were encouraged to negotiate for our bill.
-(If we didn't want to, she said, she'd tell us the prices.)
+(If we didn't want to, she said, she would tell us the prices.)
 I asked her why the gimmick, and she said "for entertainment."
 She made no mention of what seemed obvious to me — that this was a nod to the stereotype of Jews as cheap and stingy.
-The shirt she wore — with Hebrew lettering that translated to a Ukrainian saying which means roughly "to be penny wise, don't be pound foolish" — seemed another nod in that direction.
+The shirt she wore — with Hebrew lettering that translated to a Ukrainian saying which means roughly "to be penny-wise, don't be pound-foolish" — seemed another nod in that direction.

 Even so, as I explored the restaurant, I began to think that this place wasn't just a mockery.
-The walls were covered in what seemed to be collage pastiches of random Jewish knick knacks — menorahs, keys with Jewish stars on them, black and white photos in golden frames.
+The walls were covered in what seemed to be collage pastiches of random Jewish knickknacks — menorahs, keys with Jewish stars on them, black and white photos in golden frames.
 I overheard two women speaking Hebrew.
-One of them, Neili Kazachuk, was Jewish, from Lviv.
+One of them, Neili Kazachuk, was Jewish and from Lviv.
 She explained that the collages were actually detailed stories about the Jewish legacy of the city— one about the Jewish theater, another about the nearby Golden Rose synagogue, from which the restaurant takes its name.

 "This restaurant isn't Jewish, but it's a symbol of Judaism," she said.
 Didn't she find the place odd?
 I asked.
 "No, I don't find it odd," she answered.
 "There are many ways to educate about Judaism and to remind people that Jews were here, and this is one of them."
 Indeed, just outside the restaurant is a somber and moving memorial about the destroyed synagogues of the city.